flutter/flutter/specs/style-guide.md

 Use assert()s liberally.

-Classes and Enums are named UpperCamelCase.
+Types (i.e. classes, typedefs (function signature definitions) and enums) are named UpperCamelCase.
 Everything else (methods, fields, variables, constants, enum values, etc) is lowerCamelCase.
 Global double and string constants are prefixed with k.
 Prefer using a static const in a relevant class than using a global constant.

 Don't name your libraries (no ```library``` keyword).
 Name the files in ```lower_under_score.dart``` format.